caffiendkitten/sideCodeingProjects/FCC-PortScanner/README.md

 80       http
 ```

-Make sure to include proper spacing and new line characters.

 If the URL passed into the `get_open_ports` function is invalid, the function should return the string: "Error: Invalid hostname".

 If the IP address passed into the `get_open_ports` function is invalid, the function should return the string: "Error:  Invalid IP address".

-### Development
+### Running

-Write your code in `port_scanner.py`.
-For development, you can use `main.py` to test your code.
-Click the "run" button and `main.py` will run.
+running  `python3 main.py` will run the development code and the test code.

 ### Testing

 The unit tests for this project are in `test_module.py`.
-We imported the tests from `test_module.py` to `main.py` for your convenience.
-The tests will run automatically whenever you hit the "run" button.
+The tests will run automatically whenever you "run" the program.

-### Submitting

-Copy your project's URL and submit it to freeCodeCamp.